cognitivetech/ollama-ebook-summary/summaries/AyurvedaMind_mistral-7b-instruct-v0.2.Q8+synthia-7b-v2.md

 It is meant to provide a detailed overview of the topics and materials presented in the book, but does not replace it.

-**If you appreciate this work, feel free to buy the original on Amazon using my referral-link**
+**If you appreciate this work, feel free to buy the original  using my referral-link**

 [Ayurveda and the Mind: The Healing of Consciousness](https://www.amazon.com/Ayurveda-Mind-Consciousness-David-Frawley/dp/0914955365/?&tag=cognitivetech-20)